-In Catechesis of the Good Shepherd, children seeking First Eucharist participate in weekly Level II Atrium session, parent/child evening meditations in the late winter, and a 4-day retreat in the spring culminating in reception of First Reconciliation and First Eucharist.
+- In Catechesis of the Good Shepherd, children seeking First Eucharist participate in weekly Level II Atrium session, parent/child evening meditations in the late spring, and a 4-day retreat in the spring culminating in reception of First Reconciliation and First Eucharist.

 In order to discern readiness, a child must have one prior year of Faith Formation or attend a Catholic School.
 The child must be going to Mass each Sunday and praying daily as a family.
 Only through a relationship with Christ and the Church will your child be able to participate fully in the liturgy and have a desire to receive the Eucharist.